mondbr/pands-project/README.md

 - **nan_values = df.isna()**

 With having a small experience already with working on another project for ATU assessment, I came across the situation where I could not work on some analysis where I have NaN (no data) values in my data set.
-I decided then to check if there are any NaN values in this dataset just in case that this my impact my correlation analysis I wanted to do later on:
+I decided then to check if there are any NaN values in this dataset just in case that this may impact my correlation analysis I wanted to do later on.
 To check that, I ran a script checking the NaN values in dataset, count them and print the output depending on the number of NaN values using *if* statement.
 If the number would be more than 0, that would mean there are some NaN values and I would need to do additional manipulation on dataset to clear/ignore NaN values.

 I learnt about this from similar analysis done by *Sunil Kumar Dash* on [analyticsvidhya.com](https://www.analyticsvidhya.com/blog/2022/04/data-exploration-and-visualisation-using-palmer-penguins-dataset/).
 More information of how to delete the NaN data I found on [www.medium.com](https://medium.com/@TheDataScience-ProF/nan-removal-with-python-3d97b954d16d#:~:text=Removing%20NaN%20values%20from%20a%20list%20in%20Python%20can%20be,remove%20them%20from%20a%20list.) and [*ashbabkhan12*](https://ashbabkhan12.medium.com/how-to-remove-nan-values-in-data-using-python-8f959e3d5fbc) blog.